The Wild Party (1929 film)

 The Wild Party is a 1929 American pre-Code film directed by Dorothy Arzner and starring Clara Bow and Fredric March.
 Released by Paramount Pictures, it is known as Bow's first talkie.
+It is the fifth film directed by Arzner and the earliest surviving film in her work as a director.

 Plot

 The film focuses on an all-female college where the students are more interested in having fun and partying than studying.
-Stella Ames (Bow) is the most popular student, with a loud mouth.
-When the young and attractive professor Gilmore 'Gil' (March) starts working there in anthropology, all the girls immediately feel attracted to him.
+Stella Ames is the most popular student, with a loud mouth.
+When the young and attractive professor Gilmore 'Gil' starts working there in anthropology, all the girls immediately feel attracted to him.
 Stella recognizes him as the man she once accidentally shared a bed with, thereby risking her reputation.
 The professor is unamused by the girls' bad behavior and does not seem to notice who Stella is.

 At the end of term, a traditional costume party is held.
-Stella and her friends show up in revealing costumes and are therefore thrown out by Faith Morgan (Day), the head of the student body.
+Stella and her friends show up in revealing costumes and are therefore thrown out by Faith Morga, the head of the student body.
 The girls decide to go to a bar, where they are soon bothered by drunk men.
 They try to leave, but the men refuse to let them go.
 A bar fight soon ensues.
 All the girls are able to get away and leave with the car, but Stella is left behind.
 Fearing the worst, she decides to play along with the men so they will not force themselves on her.
 She is eventually rescued by professor Gilmore, who beats up the men.